Covenant (law): Enforcement and modification

-Courts interpret covenants relatively strictly and give the words of the agreement their ordinary meaning.
+US courts interpret covenants relatively strictly and give the words of the agreement their ordinary meaning.
 Generally if there is any unclear or ambiguous language regarding the existence of a covenant courts will favor free alienation of the property.
 Courts will not read any restrictions on the land by implication (as is done with easements for example).
 A covenant can be terminated if the original purpose of the covenant is lost.
 In some cases property owners can petition a court to remove or modify the covenants, and homeowner associations may include procedures for removing the covenants.

 The covenant may be negative or affirmative.
 A negative covenant is one in which property owners are unable to perform a specific activity, such as block a scenic view.
 An affirmative covenant is one in which property owners must actively perform a specific activity, such as keeping the lawn tidy or paying homeowner's association dues for the upkeep of the surrounding area.

 An agreement not to open a competing business on adjacent property is generally enforceable as a covenant running with the land.
 However, under the federal Supreme Court's holding in Shelley v.
 Kraemer, 334 U.S. 1 (1948), a covenant that restricts sale to a minority person (commonly used during the Jim Crow era) is unenforceable, as enforcement would require the court to act in a racially discriminatory manner, contrary to the Equal Protection Clause of the Fourteenth Amendment.